 Field surveys were conducted from February 2024 to January 2025, covering three seasons: Pre-Monsoon (February to May), Monsoon (June to September), and Post-Monsoon (October to January).
 The survey method involved direct field observations along predefined transects, with photographic documentation for species identification.
 Observations were recorded between 7:00 am and 1:00 pm, twice per season.
 A Sony Cyber-shot DSC-W230 12 MP Digital Camera with 4x Optical Zoom was used for capturing images.
 Species identification was carried out using standard field guides and taxonomic references.
 Non-invasive methods were employed to ensure minimal disturbance to wildlife.
 The study adhered to ethical guidelines for biodiversity research, and no specimens were collected or harmed during the survey.

-Results: There were 68 species that were recorded in the study area and belonged to several taxonomic groups.
-Out of them, 29 species from 23 families belonged under Phylum Arthropoda, and 35 species from 30 families belonged to Phylum Chordata.
-Diversity in avifauna was very rich, with 21 species of birds recorded, signifying the region's contribution toward sustaining urban fauna.
-Among these, insects were the most abundant, followed by arachnids, amphibians, reptiles, birds, and mammals.
+Results: In the present study result showing 68 species that were recorded (Table 1).
+Among the 68, 35 species groups were predominantly occupied chordates.
+Diversity in avifauna was very rich, with 21 species of birds recorded in the chordata, signifying the region's contribution toward sustaining urban fauna.
+But richness of the species was recorded in the Arthropoda (29 insects) than the Chordata.
+In generally, insects are biological and ecological indicators (Mahanta et al., 2022).

 Table 1: Checklist of Animals Recorded in study area.